 Art by Kate Otte

 Climbing demands confidence, but a different type of confidence.
 Not necessarily the Jay-Z confidence, but maybe the Kendrick Lamar type.
-Jay-Z would never directly tell us he was depressed; he makes the song cry.
+Jay-Z would rarely directly tell us he was depressed; he makes the song cry.
 But Kendrick would.

 Is our generation the first one to really be open about this mental health stuff?
 By the way, I think all young people, myself included, are the same generation—I don’t believe this X, Y, Z, Millennial bullshit, but I’ll elaborate on that another time.
 (Or you can read Kurt Vonnegut’s insightful thoughts on the subject.)